Key takeaways

 Cleaning

-A clean building not only improves its appearance but also promotes safety and well-being for employees, residents, visitors, and others.
-Plus, cleanliness creates an inviting environment, which is essential when looking to attract potential customers or tenants.
+A clean building improves its appearance and promotes safety and well-being for employees, residents, visitors, and others.
+Plus, cleanliness creates an inviting environment, which is essential when trying to attract potential customers or tenants.

 So, incorporate a cleaning routine that includes: